Navigation

 ENDMETHOD.TIP

-Sound familiar?
-The abap2UI5 framework emulates the classic call screen and leave to screen behavior here.
+Sounds familiar?
+The abap2UI5 framework echoes classic call screen and leave to screen behavior.

 Launchpad

-We recommend using backend communication exclusively for view changes or popup calls.
-If you're using a launchpad, consider navigating through the launchpad to utilize browser navigation and history.
-Here's an example:
+We recommend backend communication only for view changes or popup calls.
+With a Launchpad, consider navigating via the Launchpad to use browser navigation and history:

 client->_event_client(